Back to All Collaborations

 The World Bank Group and Access Accelerated have been working together to accelerate sustainable and scalable solutions to NCD prevention, treatment and care.
 Together, we aim to improve the quality of care delivered and ensure better access to appropriate treatments for people in low- and middle-income countries.

-Across, six years, the partnership has supported over 40 NCD projects across 36 LMICs, supported 15 government commitments through catalysing new public investment in NCDs and informed USD 2.1 billion in health system investment in LMICs.
+Across six years, the partnership has supported over 40 NCD projects across 36 LMICs, supported 15 government commitments through catalysing new public investment in NCDs and informed USD 2.1 billion in health system investment in LMICs.

 Access Accelerated have supported the World Bank on 40+ projects, including: